JoshuaWeir/CPSC471_Project/README.md

 This is a database project developed to act as an online bookstore storefront.

-To run this program locally, set up a PHP development server and run the MySQL satabase locally as well.
+To run this program locally, set up a PHP development server and run the MySQL database locally as well.
 PHP mysqli extensions must be enbaled.